eleven5150/iren-bag-parser/README.md

 - open directory with `__main__.py` in terminal
 - exec with `python . <path_to_exe>`
 - result will locate in the same directory with `__main__.py` with name of exe file

+## TODO
+- pictures in questions with separation
+- pictures in text answers with separation
+- maybe add markdown export